Cardinals use two pick-6s in first half to down Saints 42-34

 BAD COMPANY

-Dalton was just the fourth quarterback since 2010 to throw two pick-6s in the first half.
+Dalton was just the fourth quarterback since 2010 to throw two pick-sixes in the first half.
 The others are Josh Rosen, Tony Romo and Colin Kaepernick.

 NICE PLAY, ROOK